-The Labradoodle is probably one of the most beloved crossbreeds in the world because of its gentle disposition, intelligence and cute appearance.
+The Labradoodle is a crossbreed of the Labrador retriever and the Standard Miniature Poodle, or Toy poodle.
+It's probably one of the most beloved crossbreeds in the world because of its gentle disposition, intelligence and cute appearance.
 It was developed in the late 80s in Australia with the objective of producing a hypoallergenic guide dog.
 Like most hybrid dogs, Labradoodles come in varying sizes, colours and overall looks.

 Are you opening your doors to a Labradoodle anytime soon?
 Before you decide to take the plunge, read about this intelligent and affectionate crossbreed.